JaroslawMejer/lit-html-boilerplate/README.md

 npm start
 ```

-You can view the development server at `localhost:3000`.
+You can check the development server at `localhost:3000`.

 ### Production build